About Dave O’Sullivan And The ProSport Academy…

-So it all goes back to understanding the ‘WHY’ behind everything you’re doing for me.
+So, it all goes back to understanding the ‘WHY’ behind everything you’re doing.

 And to be completely honest with you…

-I still get embarrassed now when I look back at the 2015 class and some of the stuff I was teaching at the time.
+I still get embarrassed now when I look back at the 2015 class and some of the stuff I was teaching.